Techtonica/curriculum/ui-ux-design/ui-ux-design.md

 Form a small group and discuss

+- What is UX?
-- What is UX and UI ?
+- What is UI?
 - How are they different?
 - How do UX and UI work together?
+- Cite an example of good UI?
-- What is an example of good UI and UX?
+- Cite an example of good UX?
+- Cite an example of bad UI?
-- What is an example of bad UI and UX?
+- Cite an example of bad UX?